1.1. Create a Responsible Use Policy Form

 - provide a link to more information on the tools, policies, standards, etc.

 3rd.
-Do not forget to tweet your form if you are into Twitter.
+Do not forget to tweet your form.
 Use the course hashtag, #storytelling_INTEF.